 This approach to collecting information about entities includes attributes that may be common in subclasses that those exist within:

 In some embodiments, entities and subclasses inherit the attributes from the superclasses from which they derive.
 For example, the class “U.S. President” may inherit the attribute “birthdate” from a “person” superclass.
 Moreover, in certain embodiments, superclasses may not necessarily inherit the attributes of their subclasses.
 By way of example, the class “person” may not necessarily inherit the attribute “stolen bases” from the subclass “professional baseball player,” or the attribute “assumed office date” from the subclass “U.S. President.”

 Context databases and Entity Extractions

 I recognized “Contexts” from some of the schemas that I have seen in the past.
 There’s one that is a pending Schema vocabulary, using the term “Knows about,” where you could use it to describe a person acting in a specific profession as having experience of a certain type.
-These context terms are similar in that they help to provide more information about entities that give you information about them.
+These context terms are similar because they help provide more information about entities that give you information about them.
 The passage about context databases from the patent does describe them well: